Alternatives to laser surgery for your eyes

 Since 2011, Laser Blended Vision has been the gold standard of presbyopia treatment.
 It was specially developed to offer an alternative to problematic options like contact lenses and multifocals.
 As Mr Glenn Carp states in the video above, the problem with multifocality is that although they improve depth of vision, they tend to reduce the quality in the process.
 As for contact lenses, not only are they one of the riskiest options of all (if not the riskiest), but their delicate and flimsy nature makes them the most inconvenient too.

 Let us know your prescription below and we’ll tell you your treatment options.
-Alternatively, book a consultation by contacting one of our friendly clinic coordinators.
+Alternatively, book a consultation by contacting one of our Patient Care Coordinators.